Kamikaze: Main wave of attacks

 When Japan began to suffer intense strategic bombing by Boeing B-29 Superfortresses, the Japanese military attempted to use suicide attacks against this threat.
 During the northern hemisphere winter of 1944–45, the IJAAF formed the 47th Air Regiment, also known as the Shinten Special Unit (Shinten Seiku Tai) at Narimasu Airfield, Nerima, Tokyo, to defend the Tokyo Metropolitan Area.
 The unit was equipped with Nakajima Ki-44 Shoki ("Tojo") fighters, whose pilots were instructed to collide with United States Army Air Forces (USAAF) B-29s approaching Japan.
 Targeting the aircraft proved to be much less successful and practical than attacks against warships, as the bombers made for much faster, more maneuverable, and smaller targets.
 The B-29 also had formidable defensive weaponry, so suicide attacks against B-29s demanded considerable piloting skill to be successful, which worked against the very purpose of using expendable pilots.
 Even encouraging capable pilots to bail out before impact was ineffective because vital personnel were often lost when they mistimed their exits and were killed as a result.

-On 11 March, the U.S. carrier USS Randolph was hit and moderately damaged at Ulithi Atoll, in the Caroline Islands, by a kamikaze that had flown almost 4000 km from Japan, in a mission called Operation Tan No. 2.
+On 11 March, the US carrier USS Randolph was hit and moderately damaged at Ulithi Atoll, in the Caroline Islands, by a kamikaze that had flown almost 4000 km from Japan, in a mission called Operation Tan No. 2.
 On 20 March, the submarine USS Devilfish survived a hit from an aircraft just off Japan.

 Purpose-built kamikazes, opposed to converted fighters and dive-bombers, were also being constructed.
 Ensign Mitsuo Ohta had suggested that piloted glider bombs, carried within range of targets by a mother aircraft, should be developed.
 The First Naval Air Technical Bureau (Kugisho) in Yokosuka refined Ohta's idea.
 Yokosuka MXY-7 Ohka rocket-powered aircraft, launched from bombers, were first deployed in kamikaze attacks from March 1945.
-U.S. personnel gave them the derisive nickname "Baka Bombs" (baka is Japanese for "idiot" or "stupid").
+US personnel gave them the derisive nickname "Baka Bombs" (baka is Japanese for "idiot" or "stupid").
 The Nakajima Ki-115 Tsurugi was a simple, easily built propeller aircraft with a wooden airframe that used engines from existing stocks.
 Its non-retractable landing gear was jettisoned shortly after takeoff for a suicide mission, recovered, and reused.
 Obsolete aircraft such as Yokosuka K5Y biplane trainers were also converted to kamikazes.
 During 1945, the Japanese military began stockpiling Tsurugi, Yokosuka MXY-7 Ohka, other aircraft and suicide boats for use against Allied forces expected to invade Japan.
 The invasion never happened, and few were ever used.